He did more farewell performances than Sinatra and, like Ken Dodd, refused to get off the stage while people were still laughing.

-During the dinner I sat next to a lady who had set up a slimming couch in one of the suites.
+During the dinner, I sat next to a lady who had set up a slimming couch in one of the suites.
 When you lay face down on its moving panels, it gave erotic sensations of such intensity Tom Cooper of the Daily Telegraph wanted to get engaged to it.

 The lady asked if there was anything I regretted about leaving the road and I said yes there was.
-I said everyone else came back from out of town jobs with tales of love making that would make your hair curl.
+I said everyone else came back from out of town jobs with tales of lovemaking that would make your hair curl.

 She said well I will tell you what.
 After dinner go off to your bedroom and as soon as I can I will join you.

 So I did.
-I bought a bottle of wine, I put on my silk dressing gown, scattered Old Spice about the room like May Blossom and waited.
+I bought a bottle of wine, I put on my silk dressing gown, scattered Old Spice about the room like May Blossom, and waited.

-I leapt into bed.
+I leaped into bed.

 Then she whispered in my ear.
 ‘You will have to hurry up.
 I am meeting [name deleted] at midnight.’

 The last week on the road wore on.
 Terry Stringer was sent out to take over and we had to share rooms.
-Naturally I gave him most of the work and I spent my last days wandering about Rhyl hurling gold coins at stall holders, winning teddy bears, sticks of rock and on the last Sunday, a budgie.
+Naturally, I gave him most of the work and I spent my last days wandering about Rhyl hurling gold coins at stall holders, winning teddy bears, sticks of rock, and on the last Sunday, a budgie.